What is Interpretation?

 The answer to this question is 'the whole'.
 An example of such a theme might be "We are using state of the art land restoration techniques to improve this site for people and for wildlife."

-In short hand, we can summarize the basic principles of interpretation as:
+In short hand, we can summarise the basic principles of interpretation as:

 In addition, interpreters must ask two questions to help them plan and design their interpretive program, media or service;1.
 Why would the visitor want to know that?